Monstera plants are popular houseplants because they are relatively easy to care for and look great in any room.

 Allow the soil to dry out completely before watering again.

-Monstera leaves drooping is often a sign that the plant is not getting enough light.
+Monstera drooping leaves is often a sign that the plant is not getting enough light.

 The leaves will start to grow smaller, and the stem will stretch out as it tries to reach for more light.